Age-related features of the pelvic bones. Age-related features of the pelvis

 Teething symptoms

-In some children, teething may be accompanied by an increase in body temperature, sleep disturbances, diarrhea, etc. The formation of both milk and permanent bite in children - important indicator biological maturation of the child.
-A permanent bite should normally be orthognathic or straight.
+In some children, teething may be accompanied by an increase in body temperature, sleep disturbance, diarrhea, etc. The formation of both primary and permanent dentition in children is important indicator biological maturation of the child.
+The permanent dentition should normally be orthognathic or straight.